archeofoss/archeofoss2022/paper-proposal-template.md

 **Proposal text**

-Use up to 3000 characters to describe your proposal, cleary stating the openness of the approach.
+Use up to 3000 characters to describe your proposal, clearly stating the openness of the approach.

 **Illustrative image**